Nithiyanandhanganesan/StockMarket/Options/OptionsStrategy.md

 LONG STRANGLE (BI-DIRECTIONAL):
 -------------------------------
- - BUY LONG CALL AND LONG PUT
+ - BUY OTM CALL AND BUY OTM PUT
+ - Risk: Limited , Reward: Unlimited
+ - Condition: Inside Value CPR (Trending Day)
+ - Better to avoid this strategy becaz profile will only if there is large movement in price.

 Spread Type:
 ==============